 As well as her MFA classes, Mako regularly teaches Comedic Lit to undergraduates in Emerson’s Comedic Arts program.
 She also teaches as often as she can in the Emerson Prison Initiative, a degree-granting program that is based in MCI-Norfolk, a medium-security prison for men.

-Mako and her husband live in Cambridge and Baltimore with two beloved, badly behaved cats.
+Mako and her husband live in Cambridge with two beloved, badly behaved cats.

-MFA Classes Recently Taught: Novel Workshop; Fiction Workshop; Craft and the Contemporary Novel; Craft and the Contemporary Short Story; Craft and Comedic Literature.
+Recently Taught MFA Courses: Novel Workshop; Fiction Workshop; Reading Like a Writer: Craft and the Contemporary Novel; Craft and the Contemporary Short Story; Craft and Comedic Literature.

 One Hundred and One Ways book jacket Once Removed book jacket